Abhi9935/HackerRank/10 Days of Javascript/Day 6-2 JavaScript Dates/README.md

 Wednesday </br>

 #### Explanation 0
-The function is called for the following **d=2** dates:
+The function is called for the following *d=2* dates:</br>
-	1. The date 10/11/2009 was a Sunday, so we return Sunday.
+	1. The date 10/11/2009 was a Sunday, so we return Sunday.</br>
 	2. The date 11/10/2010 was a Wednesday, so we return Wednesday.
----

 ```
 'use strict';